 Were there issues with the way he handled it?
 Arguably, many.

 But it is not my job to retrain adult men how to deal with their stuff.
 And thankfully, because I am comfortable with who I am, and I know where my realm of power lies, I was able to comfortably just take responsibility for me.

 In my experience, we feel love most profoundly when we are participating in Love purely; when we don’t actually need anything from back from people.
 This is what is meant by being “whole,” or fully resourced from within: we are our own containers of validation, worth, approval, happiness, and love.

 It doesn’t mean we are perfect or don’t have any soft spots, or won’t ever be triggered again.
 But we are clear that the world is not responsible to provide us with our basic sense of Self.
 We aren’t relying on other people to make us feel better.

-From here, from this kind of self-connection and wholeness, we can be present.
-And presence always gifts us with clarity; with access to the most loving way to proceed forward.
+From here, from this kind of self-connection and wholeness, we can be present, and presence always gifts us with clarity and with access to the most loving way to proceed forward.

-It is way more empowering to see where we could have acted more in alignment with love, overstaying stuck in the obsessive rumination of “why we are justified” or “why so-and-so shouldn’t have talked to me that way.”
+It is way more empowering to see where we could have acted more in alignment with love as opposed to being stuck in the obsessive rumination of “why we are justified” or “why so-and-so shouldn’t have talked to me that way.”

 Own your shit, because I promise, this always feels more loving.

 Truth teller, Spiritual myth buster, Inner Relationship coach